 When Even Mourning Isn't Easy

 As I write this article, the family of the Dalit boy from Rajasthan is unable to even mourn their son’s death amid accusations and counter-accusations.
 But this denial of mourning isn’t new to Dalits.
 Two years back, the family of a Dalit girl in Uttar Pradesh’s Hathras, who was gang-raped and murdered, met with the same fate.
-Most outrageously, under the watch of the Congress-led government in Rajasthan, a massive gathering was reportedly organised to .
+Most outrageously, under the watch of the Congress-led government in Rajasthan, a massive gathering was reportedly organised to press the family into not registering a case.

 The ceaseless violence perpetuated by upper castes on Dalits has failed to stir the conscience of most political parties for years now.
 In most caste-based atrocities cases against Dalits, mainstream media resists itself from talking about the caste of the accused, which automatically stems the opportunity for public interrogation of upper castes; it also patronises the traumatic experience of Dalits.
 This is how Dalits’ quest for justice is thwarted, by invisibilising the identity of upper castes.